thedamon/radioslipstream/about.md

 I also put a fair amount of effort into ensuring I never played the same song more than once.
 I keep the giant playlist around as a "I thought this was a real rad track that I should play on my show!" and it's good listening.

+The cover art and titles are sort of free explorations of how the music of the episode "feels" in a sort of poetical slabby babby sort of way.

 ## Broadcast history

 On [CFMU](https://cfmu.ca/), The Slipstream occupied the following timeslots: